 Monitoring is a decision that will affect the cost of your system for a lifetime.
 You have two options: self-monitoring and professional monitoring.
 For the latter, your security system company will dispatch a team of professionals to monitor your system 24/7 and report to the authorities when there’s a need.
 However, you may have to cover the costs monthly.

 On the other hand, self-monitoring is when you take charge of your security system and remotely watch over your premises.
 While you won’t have to make any additional monitoring payments, this system doesn’t alert the authorities in case of a threat and leaves your security entirely to you.
+Systems like a Wyze Cam or Ring Doorbell will alert you when there is motion, and saves the footage, so it makes it easy to monitor activity on your own.

 Any Additional Payments